noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-27_Houskeeping_and_Target_Genes_Post.md

 The majority of reef-building corals maintain a mutualistic symbiosis with symbiotic dinoflagellates, a foundational relationship upon which their survival and capacity to withstand environmental perturbations heavily depend.
 Because holobiont performance and bleaching susceptibility are directly dictated by the complex interactions between these compartments, corals must be holistically evaluated as an integrated holobiont rather than isolated entities.
 Consequently, any comprehensive assessment of thermal tolerance must account for the distinct physiological strategies, evolutionary pressures, and mechanisms of mutual support shared between the coral hosts and their endosymbionts.

+#### **Reference / Housekeeping Genes**
-In their study, Colín-García et al. (2025) examined these dynamics under elevated temperatures and utilized two specialized housekeeping genes to accurately normalize molecular stress responses via quantitative PCR (qPCR) (Colín-García et al., 2025):
+In their study, Colín-García et al. (2025) examined gene expression dynamics under elevated temperatures, utilized two specialized housekeeping genes to accurately normalize molecular stress responses via quantitative PCR (qPCR) (Colín-García et al., 2025):
-* **Elongation Factor 1-alpha (*EF1α*):** A core housekeeping protein essential for cellular translation during the process of protein synthesis, facilitating translational elongation (Sasikumar et al., 2012).
+* **Elongation Factor 1-alpha (*EF1α*):**
+- **Known biological activity:** A core housekeeping protein, essential for cellular translation during the process of protein synthesis, facilitating translational elongation (Sasikumar et al., 2012). *EF1α* is a common housekeeping protein across genera.
-* **Cyclophilin (*CYC*):** A molecular chaperone that catalyzes cellular protein folding and maintains structural stability under stress conditions (Rosic et al., 2011).
+* **Cyclophilin (*CYC*):**
+- **Known biological activity:** A molecular chaperone that catalyzes cellular protein folding and maintains structural stability under stress conditions. *CYC* is universal, evulotionary highly conserved protein, and found to be stable in photosynthetic organisms (Rosic et al., 2011).

-Ultimately, the reference gene *EF1α* was established as the internal reference control for the coral host to provide a stable baseline for cellular normalization, while *CYC* was validated as the internal reference control for the algal symbiont to ensure robust transcriptional evaluation under thermal stress conditions (Colín-García et al., 2025).
+Ultimately, the reference gene *EF1α* was established as the **internal reference control for the coral host to provide a stable baseline** for cellular normalization, while *CYC* was **validated as the internal reference control for the algal symbiont** to ensure robust transcriptional evaluation under thermal stress conditions (Colín-García et al., 2025).

+#### **Target Genes**
 Pelagic larval stages are considered the dominant dispersal mechanism in corals, meaning that thermal tolerance and responsiveness to environmental cues play a key role in the preservation of coral reefs in an era of climate change.
 In a comprehensive RNA-Seq analysis, Meyer et al. (2011) demonstrated that hundreds of genes exhibit significant differential expression during these early stages, highlighting the complex molecular shifts triggered by environmental stress.
-Among these critical pathways, heat stress in corals triggers TNFRSF-mediated apoptosis involving the *tnfsf10* gene (Tumor Necrosis Factor Receptor-Associated Ligand 10).
+Among these critical pathways, coral larvae under heat stress, triggers cell apoptosis.

+* ***tnfsf10* gene:**
+- **Known biological activity:** Initiating the extrinsic programmed cell death (apoptosis) pathway.
+Upon ligand binding to specific death receptors within the Tumor Necrosis Factor Receptor Superfamily (TNFRSF), it triggers a downstream intracellular caspase cascade, leading to regulated cellular degradation and mortality in response to irreversible environmental stress (Quistad et al., 2014).
+Apotosis prevents secondary damage (e.g from ROS) and conserves energy waste on unviable cells.
 Although corals possess nature's most diverse TNFRSF repertoire, this extrinsic pathway remains largely uninvestigated, providing a strong scientific justification for analyzing the target gene *tnfsf10* via qPCR (Quistad et al., 2014).

+- **Heat Shock Protein (*HSPs*):**
-Another group of key target genes comprises the heat shock protein (HSP) family (such as *Hsp70* and *Hsp90*), which encode molecular chaperones (Swinhoe et al., 2026).
-These chaperones are fundamentally involved in maintaining regular cellular functions, playing a crucial role in preventing protein denaturation under thermal stress.
+- **Known biological activity:** The group of key target genes comprises the heat shock protein (HSP) family (such as *Hsp70* and *Hsp90*), encode molecular chaperones (Swinhoe et al., 2026).
+The chaperones are fundamentally involved in maintaining regular cellular functions, playing a crucial role in preventing protein denaturation under thermal stress.
 In addition, these highly conserved proteins participate in cell differentiation, morphogenesis, cell signaling, and the overall protection of cells against severe stress and apoptosis (Rosic et al., 2011).

 ---

-## Experimental Setup and Hypotheses Under Thermal Stress
+### Experimental Framework and Hypotheses of Gene Expression Under Thermal Stress

-### Experimental Framework
 Thermal stress acts as a major environmental perturbation that disrupts cell homeostasis, destabilizes protein conformations, and induces the breakdown of the coral-algal symbiosis.
 To unravel the underlying molecular mechanisms governing damage susceptibility or adaptive resilience in scleractinian corals, I chose to evaluate the transcriptional responses of pelagic larval stages subjected to an acute thermal stress manipulation compared to an ambient control group (normal SST temperature conditions).

 ### Organism:
 General Hermatypic Coral
 ### Experiment (schematic design):
-Thermal Thresholds of newly-released *Stylophora pistillata* Larvae, Settlement and Transcriptomic Response Treatment (Temperature):
+Thresholds of newly-released (brooding species) planula-larvae settlement and transcriptomic response under theraml stress treatments:

 **25°C** (Ambient Control)

-**29°C** (Moderate Stress)
+**28°C** (Moderate Stress)

-**32°C** (Acute Stress)
+**31°C** (Acute Stress)

 Replicates (n) = 4

 Planulae per Replicate = 25

-Daily observation:
+Daily observation: survival and settlement rates.
-Survival
-Settlement

 Analysis of Transcriptomic Response: A group of planulae (n=4) will be removed daily from each replicate.
 Under RNA-safe fixation process, will be frozen for molecular analysis.